A

 leaves; later to be called stomata,

-and gave the first account of the development of the seed (18; 974; 979; 980; 983; 986).
-He was commemorated with the plant
+and gave the first account of the development of the seed (18; 995; 1000; 1001; 1004; 1007).
+He was

-genus Malpighia and the family,
+and the family, Malpighiaceae.

 John Ray (GB) discovered hermaphroditism among pulmonate snails.